Welcome to Worship at St John's

 *Children are very welcome at all our church services as well as special events.
 Find out more about children’s participation at St John’s HERE.

 The 9:30 a.m.
 Holy Eucharist.
-St John's moves to a summer schedule of one Sunday worship service from the Canada Day weekend up to and including the Labour Day Weekend, plus other occasional services as announced in advance in the newsletter.
+St John's moves to a summer schedule of one Sunday worship service from the first weekend in June up to and including the Labour Day Weekend, plus other occasional services as announced in advance in the newsletter.
 This service includes music led by a musician (organist or pianist) and a cantor.
 The liturgy is the modern language service from the Anglican Book of Alternative Services.
-Lemonade and Refreshments served in the narthex and on the front steps following the service.
+Lemonade and Refreshments served in the nave following the service.

 SMUDGING